SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             --8<-- "s7_deployment/exercise_files/onnx_benchmark.py"
             ```

-    3. To get a better understanding of why running the model using the ONNX runtime is usually faster lets try to see
+    3. To get a better understanding of why running the model using the ONNX runtime is usually faster let's try to see
         what happens to the computational graph.
-By default the ONNX Runtime will apply these optimization in *online*
+By default the ONNX Runtime will apply this optimization in *online*
         mode, meaning that the optimizations are applied when the model is loaded.
 However, it is also possible to apply
         the optimizations in *offline* mode, such that the optimized model is saved to disk.
 Below is an example of how
         to do this.